 This enormous Prognathodon tooth is preserved in exceptional way, inside his own jaw bone.
-This partial jaw was broken in small sector near the tip of the tooth tip during the initial collecting efforts but all parts were put back together and there is no restoration and no fabrication.
+This partial jaw was broken in small sector during the initial collecting efforts but all parts were put back together and there is no restoration and no fabrication.
 The size corresponds without doubt to an adult individual.
 The tip of the tooth is perfectly preserved and tremendously pointed.
 The quality of the enamel is very high due to the beautiful range of caramel brilliant hues.

 This specimen has been stabilized on its surface by Paraloid B-72 to ensure its stability and consistency.
 This process does not affect neither the color nor any of the characteristics.
 It simply makes the specimen better preserved in the long term.